HHS/simpler-grants-gov/documentation/milestones/individual_milestones/get_opportunities.md

 By delivering this public endpoint and ensuring it remains available even when the legacy grants.gov site is experiencing planned or unplanned outages, this 30k effort aims to demonstrate the following value propositions:

+- Select a URL for the API
-- Exposes `simpler.grants.gov/api/` as the public API for the project that technical stakeholders can access and where future endpoints and/or features will be released
+- Expose the chosen URL name as the public API for the project that technical stakeholders can access and where future endpoints and/or features will be released
 - Proves the successful completion of technical milestones that enable faster development on the API without sacrificing code quality or security
 - Delivering another public win that both internal and external stakeholders can rally around, which helps build momentum and enthusiam for the project